About this recipe

 How to make this easy three-bean chili

-- Add bell pepper.
+- Then add the bell pepper.

-- Build the chili: Add the beans, corn, tomato, spices, salt, and pepper.
-Stir, cover, and simmer for about 15 minutes on low.
+- Stir, cover, and simmer for about 15 minutes on low.
 If using fresh tomatoes, let it cook a little longer.

 Variations